FAIRmat-NFDI/nomad-docs/docs/writing_guide.md

 ## Sections Hierarchy

 single "#" sections should only be used at the beginning of the md file

+## Standardized Internal and External Link Naming

+Do not use `HERE` as a name for links.
+For internal links use the path hierarchy to the referenced page or section, separated by >'s.
+For example: `[Tutorial > Exploring Data > Search Interface & Filters](<path-to-referenced-section>)`.
+Long paths can be abbreviated to the first and last parts: by using `[Tutorial > ... > Search Interface & Filters](<path-to-referenced-section>)` If the referenced section belongs to the current page, drop the global path, i.e., `[Search Interface & Filters](<path-to-referenced-section>)`.
+External links to NOMAD plugins or other NOMAD-related documentation should follow the same syntax, with the name of the plugin as the root.
+For other external links provide some sort of descriptive name and use your discretion.

 ## External Links